LuckyOne7777/Simple_MA-Algo_Backtester/README.md

 ## Requirements

-To run the files, you'll need the following (very basic) libraries:
+To run the files, you'll need the following libraries:

 - `yfinance`
 - `pandas`